 Spinach puree:

 - Mix spinach with 3 tablespoon water and microwave for 2 minutes.
 Then blend in food processor until smooth.
-Drain off excess water. * if you are using frozen spinach, cook in microwave until warm, puree and drain.
+Drain off excess water. * if you are using frozen spinach, cook in microwave until warm, puree and drain, then press down on it a couple of times for force a little bit of the liquid through a sieve.
+You don't need to puree it IF it's chopped spinach

 - In a medium bowl stir together flour, cocoa, salt and baking powder.
-Set aside.
+Set aside.1 cup all-purpose flour, 1 teaspoon baking powder, ¼ teaspoon salt, ¾ cup unsweetened cocoa powder

-- Melt chocolate in a double boiler OR in microwave at 50% power for about 1 minute and 30 seconds or until chocolate is melted. * I prefer to use the microwave, as it's faster
+- Melt chocolate in a double boiler OR in microwave at 50% power for about 1 minute and 30 seconds or until chocolate is melted. * I prefer to use the microwave, as it's faster2 ounces semi-sweet chocolate

 - Cool completely. * These brownies must be cooled completely before serving to avoid tasting the spinach.